Leeds Bobcats

-The Yorkshire Academy Bobcats are a British American football team based in Leeds, West Yorkshire who play in the BAFA National Leagues at Associate Level.
-The club was formed as the Leeds Bobcats in 2008 as a youth football team following ties with the Celina Bobcats from Texas.
+The Leeds Bobcats were a British American football team based in Leeds, West Yorkshire who played in the BAFA National Leagues.
+The club was formed as the Bobcats in 2008 as a youth football team following ties with the Celina Bobcats from Texas.
 A Bobcats senior team began playing associate Football from 2011 onwards until being granted BAFA status in 2014 in order to debut in the 2015 season.
 The club has since grown from strength to strength from then onward making it to the playoffs in their second season.

 Just before the start of the 2022 season, The Bobcats announced they had resigned their BAFANL spot, and would be demoting themselves to the BAFA Associate programme.
-Furthermore the club announced they were being absorbed into the programme of their local rivals the Yorkshire Rams, thus becoming the Rams development team.
+Furthermore the club announced they were being absorbed into the programme of their local rivals the Yorkshire Rams and would be known as the Yorkshire Academy Rams thus becoming the Rams development team, however despite announcing their intention to operate, by 20 February 2023 the team had yet to begin operations.

 History

 Early history

 In 2008 members of the Leeds American Football team youth squad were invited to Texas by the Celina Bobcats, who were the Division Three All Star State Champions, following tuition and guidance to form their own team back in England, the Leeds Bobcats were born.
 In 2010, the Bobcats Youth team won its first trophy after defeating the Colchester Gladiators in the final of a 5 team tournament.
 Several members of the Bobcats juniors went on to represent Great Britain at youth level and in 2011 the majority of the team progressed to senior level and the Bobcats became a Senior associate team.